 The life performance of a numerical display tube depends to a great extent on the length of time the discharge is maintained on a single cathode (ie. number).
 This is because in any gas-discharge device the cathode is subjected to

 constant ion bombardment which removes material from the cathode and deposits it elsewhere in the tube.
 This "sputtering" is unavoidable, but is limited by keeping the peak current as low as possible, consistent with visibility of

 If a display tube is kept with one cathode constantly glowing (ie. one number displayed all the time) then material is sputtered from that cathode.
 This only affects the glow of that cathode a little, but the sputtered material lands on the other cathodes and affects the current required to make them glow, and can lead to uneven illumination.

 If the discharge is cycled between characters regularly, this gives a much improved life since each cathode, although receiving some sputtered material, is subjected to the cleansing action of bombardment.

 The normal figures quoted in published data for the life of a numerical indicator tube is 5,000 hours with a continuous display of one character, and 30,000 hours when sequentially changing from one digit to the next every 100 hours or less.

 Cold-cathode numerical display tubes are often called "Nixie" tubes though this was a trade name of Burroughs Corporation which was an early developer of this technology.
-Other names used are Pixie tube
+Other names used are Pixie tube and Numicator tube.

 Several Sanyo models of the early 1970s use a type of discharge tube, shown above and below, which at first sight appear to be filament lamps.
 However the shiny wires are actually electrodes, with the surrounding black metal being the other electrode.
 These operate in the same way as small neon lamps, so with an applied voltage of about 60v an amber discharge is generated around the energised wire electrode, as shown below.